PallaviSatram/Personal-Finance-Tracker/README.md

 # Future Enhancements

--Add categories (Food, Travel, Bills, etc.)
+- Add categories (Food, Travel, Bills, etc.)
--Add charts using Chart.js
+- Add charts using Chart.js
--Add authentication (Firebase or custom backend) -Export transactions to CSV or Excel
+- Add authentication (Firebase or custom backend)
+- Export transactions to CSV or Excel

 🤝 Contributing

--Pull requests and suggestions are welcome!
+- Pull requests and suggestions are welcome!
--Feel free to fork this repository and enhance the project.
+- Feel free to fork this repository and enhance the project.